SagnikMondal18/Brain-Tumor-Detection-EfficientNetB0/README.md

 ## 📁 Dataset

-The original MRI dataset is **not included in this repository** because of its large size and dataset/license considerations.

 Dataset Link : 👉 **[Brain Tumor MRI Dataset – Kaggle](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset/versions/1)**

 The dataset contains MRI images belonging to four categories: